weixian-zhang/FoodTruckJunkie/README.md

 ## Security In Software Delivery

 Our team strives to include security in each phase of the SDLC.
-The following describes the software security practices our team strives to follow throughout the SDLC.
+The following describes the software security practices our team follows throughout the SDLC.

 ### Threat Modelling